Thai Green Curry Pork (Gaeng Keow Wan Recipe)

 Ingredients for Thai green curry pork arranged on bamboo mat including fresh Thai eggplants, curry paste, coconut milk, chilies, pea eggplants, basil, pork slices, and spices.

-• Oil – For frying the curry paste.
-Use a neutral oil with high smoke point, like canola oil or vegetable oil.
+• Oil: For frying the curry paste.
+Use a neutral oil like canola or vegetable oil.

 Cooking pot with oil.

-Step 1: Start by heating oil in a large non-stick wok or pot over medium heat.
+1. Heat the oil.
+Heat the oil in a large wok or pot over medium heat until it shimmers.

 Green curry paste being fried in a cooking pot.